anaclumos/Automated-Roadsign-System/README.md

-# Automated Roadsign System
+# Automated Traffic Light System

 ### Note: This project is from June ~ July 2017.

-This is an Automated Roadsign System that can handle efficient traffic management with audial assistance.
+This is an Automated Traffic Light System that can handle efficient traffic management with audial assistance.
 It is simulated with Arduino Uno and a custom designed circuit board (designed by myself!)

 |Presentations|Content|Link|
 |----|----|----|